Skip navigation

 The 'dominance' of PFBA in the Sydney Water/Water NSW PFAS profile is highlighted in this table.
 At many locations PFBA dominates almost all PFAS detections.
 Rainfall does not fully explain the highest levels of PFBA because high rainfall events in Sydney in late September don't appear to have caused a rise in PFAS detections, although testing probably has to occur when the rainfall events actually occur.

 Almost 85 per cent of Greater Sydney households, around 4.3 million people, receive their drinking water from the Prospect Water Filtration Plant, which takes in and treats water from Warragamba Dam, Upper Nepean Dam, and Prospect Reservoir.
 PFBA detections accounted for about one quarter of all PFAS detections at Prospect WFP.
-Warragamba WFP had PFAS detections of about 15% of all PFAS chemicals and Orchard Hills had no detections of PFBA.
+Warragamba WFP had PFAS detections of about 15% of all PFAS chemicals in Sydney region and Orchard Hills had no detections of PFBA.

 Illawarra WFP is located to the west of Wollongong.
 About 34mm of rain occurred in Wollongong on the 18th and 19th of October.